StroepWafel/LYTE/README.md

 # YTLM
-YouTube Live Music (YTLM) is a silly little bot that allows viewers of a live stream to use commands to queue music
+YouTube Live Music (YTLM) is a bot that allows viewers of a live stream to use commands to queue music

 # Contents: